 It is in this spirit that the Doctor of Philosophy Board, in collaboration with faculty and students from across the University, has articulated a statement of rights and responsibilities for doctoral students at Johns Hopkins.
 The principles described in this document are to be realized in policies established by the various Schools of the University; the Schools will also develop mechanisms to monitor and enforce such policies.

-Procedures for handling allegations of misconduct by full-time and part-time graduate students: WSE and KSAS Graduate Student Misconduct Policy (PDF)
+Procedures for handling allegations of misconduct by full-time and part-time graduate students are available in the Graduate Academic Misconduct Policy.

 Please note that nothing in our policy should be construed to impinge upon the responsibilities of any office and/or regularly constituted body of the University, and should be applied only after every effort has been made to settle disputes informally.
 Moreover, no action may be taken with respect to a grievance that would conflict with or modify any policy approved by the Board of Trustees of the University, any policy of the University or WSE/KSAS, any federal, state, or local law or regulation, or any contract to which the University is a party.

-The policy, along with proper procedure for filing a grievance is provided online here.
+The procedure for filing a grievance is available in Homewood Grievance Policy.

-A Krieger School or Whiting School graduate student employed by either school (i.e., a teaching assistant, research assistant paid by the university, research assistant paid by an external grant/fellowship or hourly worker) summoned for jury duty or subpoenaed to testify, is authorized to be absent from his/her work for the actual time required by such service.
+A KSAS or WSE graduate student employed by either school (i.e., a teaching assistant, research assistant paid by the university, research assistant paid by an external grant/fellowship or hourly worker) summoned for jury duty or subpoenaed to testify, is authorized to be absent from his/her work for the actual time required by such service.
 A graduate student employee must present the summons or subpoena to his/her immediate supervisor before a leave can be issued.